Interpreting Collingwood’s original home ground.

 The City of Yarra has had ownership of Victoria Park since its construction in the late 1880s, but until the late 1990s it was the home ground of the Collingwood Football Club in each of its iterations.

-Laying dormant until a couple of years ago, the Council decided to refurbish the site as an open recreational space that retains the football ground, removes the prominent high wall and provides a fully accessible path around the ground.
+Laying dormant until recently, the Council decided to refurbish the site as an open recreational space that retains the football ground, removes the prominent high wall and provides a fully accessible path around the ground.

 As part of the refurbishment, a series of public art and interpretation projects was proposed that allow the history of the ground to be understood and celebrated.
 Working in collaboration with historians and interpretation specialists SHP (Sue Hodges Productions), Futago developed a series of five interpretive panels for the Points of View commission, located around the perimeter of the oval.